Man holding tablet computer horizontally with tax and other financial graphics projected above it

 Making Tax Digital (MTD) will fundamentally change how some taxpayers keep records and report to HMRC.

 Our MTD FAQs are split into two pages.
 Our main Making Tax Digital - Frequently Asked Questions page covers the key principles of MTD and general topics relevant to taxpayers in MTD.
+This Technical FAQ page deals with more complex issues, which are likely to be of most relevance to agents, or to taxpayers with any of the specific circumstances covered here.

 Digital record keeping